Compugen expands modern workspace concept to Saskatchewan with Regina location

 Steve is an amateur musician and plays keyboard and guitar in a pick-up band with his son.
 Recently they have been playing cover tunes of Crosby Stills & Nash and the Beatles.

-As the Vice President of the Professional and Managed Services division, Marty provides leadership to Compugen’s national team of consultants, business analysts and professional problem solvers, and helps customers make sure their IT environments are helping their businesses perform better than they expect.
+As the Vice President of Service Solutions, Marty provides leadership to Compugen’s national team of consultants, business analysts and professional problem solvers, and helps customers make sure their IT environments are helping their businesses perform better than they expect.

 Marty got started in the IT industry by accident, when as a summer student he volunteered to write a computer program for his employer.
 He joined Compugen in 1997 as a professional services consultant and has since held a variety of positions before becoming a member of the executive team in 2011.

-Marty is a member of the Technology Professional Services Association, and participates in the Innovation Value Institute to develop best practices for IT.
-He is also a supporter of the Microsoft Day of Giving and has led a number of strategic initiatives with Frontier College.
+Marty is a board member with the Technology Services Industry Association (TSIA) for Managed Services and Technology Services Providers and has led a number of strategic initiatives with Frontier College.
 He holds a Bachelor of Commerce degree from the University of Alberta.
 Amongst his many passions outside of work are a love of world travel and unwavering support for the Edmonton Oilers.

 As the Vice President of Information Technology, Dean Reid oversees Compugen’s assets and infrastructure, telecommunications and business systems.
 This includes management of the company’s datacentre, networking environment, security, and all enterprise business applications.